lilchichi/101-s/blockchain.md

 - Digital Signature
 - Distributed to network
 - Verified / Consensus
-- Blocks are chained together, showing the history of transactions in chronological order
+- Blocks are chained together, showing the history of transactions in chronological order.

 ### Blocks